Ottrlang/otterlang/docs/LANGUAGE_SPEC.md

 - **Type Checking** – Static type checking with inference is performed before code generation.
 Generic parameters default to unconstrained type variables.
 - **Evaluation Order** – Expressions evaluate left-to-right.
 Function arguments are evaluated before the call.
-- **Memory Management** – The runtime manages memory automatically using reference counting and runtime support utilities in `runtime/`.
+- **Memory Management** – The runtime ships multiple GC strategies (reference counting for short-lived objects, mark-and-sweep, and arena allocators) that can be selected via `runtime/memory` configuration.
+Modules such as `gc` and `runtime` expose helpers for GC control from Otter code.
-- **Code Generation** – The `otter` binary can target LLVM or Cranelift backends.
-Both backends eventually emit machine code to run programs natively.
+- **Code Generation** – The `otter` binary currently targets LLVM for JIT/native code generation.
+- **Task Runtime** – `spawn`, `await`, `task.*` helpers, and `sync` primitives are thin wrappers around the scheduler implemented in `src/runtime/task`, so task handles, typed channels, and wait groups interoperate consistently.
-- **Tooling** – The repository ships a formatter, language server, REPL, and VS Code syntax highlighter that all understand the syntax described in this document.
+- **Tooling** – The repository ships a formatter, language server, REPL, and VS Code extension that all understand the syntax described in this document.